Spydiecy/ProtectedPay/README.md

 ## What We Built

 ProtectedPay is a payment infrastructure layer built as an EVM smart contract deployed on QIE Testnet.
-Four payment primitives that give users real protection:
+Seven payment primitives that give users real protection:

-### 🔒 Protected Transfer
+### 🔒 Protected Transfer (Native + ERC-20)
 Lock funds in a smart contract.
-The recipient claims when they're ready.
+The recipient claims when ready.
 If they don't — you get it back.
+Works for QIE and any ERC-20 token.
 No escrow service, no third party.
 The contract is the escrow.

 ### 👥 Group Split
 Need to pool money from multiple people before paying someone?
 Set a total, set a participant count, and let contributors join.
-The moment the last person pays in, the full amount auto-releases to the recipient.
-Nobody holds the funds in between.
+The moment the last person pays in, the full amount auto-releases.
+Creator can cancel anytime and everyone gets refunded.
+Contributors can withdraw their share individually too.

 ### ⚡ Batch Payment
 One transaction.
 Multiple recipients.
 Different amounts.
-All atomic — either every transfer succeeds, or none of them do.
-Built for payroll, airdrops, and anything that involves paying more than one person at once.
+All atomic — either every transfer succeeds, or none do.
+Built for payroll, airdrops, and bulk payouts.

+### 🔗 Payment Links
+Create a shareable link or QR code for any payment — fixed amount or open amount.
+Anyone with the link can pay directly from a browser.
+Once paid, both parties can download a PDF invoice with full receipt details including transaction hash.

 ### 🌐 Username Registry
 Addresses are 48 characters of anxiety.
 Register a human-readable username on-chain.
 Anyone can resolve @yourname to your address instantly.
-Send to people, not strings.
+Works across all features.

+### 🤖 PayBot — AI Payment Assistant
+Ask PayBot anything in plain English.
+It reads your on-chain history, resolves usernames, explains features, and — most importantly — executes real transactions directly from the chat.
+Say "send 1 QIE to @alice as escrow" and a wallet confirmation popup appears instantly.
+Powered by Mistral AI via Vercel AI SDK.

+### 📜 Transaction History
+Full on-chain history across all features — protected transfers, token escrows, group splits, batch payments, and payment links — with expandable details, copyable addresses, username resolution, and timestamps.

 ---